rust-lang/wg-governance/draft-rfcs/working-group-terminology.md

 period time, and there is consensus that there is significant future work, it may become a Rust team.
-Conversely if there is consensus that the work is "complete" to the point that there's there is little benefit to continuing the working group.
-It may be wound down.
+Conversely if there is consensus that the work is "complete" to the point that there's there is little benefit to continuing the working group, it may be wound down.

 The wind down process of a working group involves communicating the wind down to the community and the archival or transfer of ownership of the relevant projects.